Oaxaca en la historia y en el mito: Ricardo Flores Magón (1874–1922)

 "The Clock of History is about to mark, with its inexorable needle, the moment in which it will bring about the death of a dying society.
 The empire of capital is collapsing everywhere.
 The hour of justice has struck. for the disinherited.
 If you have not heard its intense vibration, so much the worse for you!"

 The Importance of Ricardo Flores Magón for Arturo García Bustos and others

-Arturo García Bustos recognized that Ricardo Flores Magón was a major player in the history of Oaxaca and Mexico but he placed himself at the higher level of importance as Benito Juárez, Margaret Maza and José Maria Morelos.
+Arturo García Bustos recognized that Ricardo Flores Magón was a major player in the history of Oaxaca and Mexico and he placed him at the higher level of importance on the mural, equivalent to as Benito Juárez, Margaret Maza and José Maria Morelos.